asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 ### How do I test on staging before production?

-1. Create a separate Samplit project for staging
+1. Create a separate Sampelit project for staging
 2. Use that project's token on staging site
 3. Test experiments completely
 4. Use production token on live site